selik/xport/README.rst

 Please fix/steal this code!
 ===========================

-I wrote this up because it seemed ridiculous that there was no easy way to read a standard government data format.
+I wrote this up because it seemed ridiculous that there was no easy way to read a standard government data format in most programming languages.
 I may have gotten things wrong.
 If you find a file that doesn't decode propery, send a pull request.
-`The official spec is here.<http://support.sas.com/techsup/technote/ts140.html>` It's surprisingly straightforward for a binary file format from the 80s.
+`The official spec is here<http://support.sas.com/techsup/technote/ts140.html>`_.
+It's surprisingly straightforward for a binary file format from the 80s.

-Please also consider using this code as a base to write your own library for your favorite programming language.
+Please also feel free to use this code as a base to write your own library for your favorite programming language.
 Government data should be accessible, man.